Shrewbitz/PRCA/readme.md

 - As it runs the text folder files will appear. it will first create the pull_comments.txt file.
 - Once it has gathered the comments it will send batches of the raw comments to gpt3.5 and append the responses to feedback.txt
 - Finally it will send the feedback to gpt3.5 to be summarized.
-- All of these files are available to look at in the text folder.
+- All of these text files are available to look at.

-nextgoal1 - let it prompt you for multiple repos nextgoal2 - is to use python server / website
+nextgoal1 - figure out how to analyze feedback without losing context of batching nextgoal2 - let it prompt you for multiple repos nextgoal3 - is to use python server / website